 (Don’t panic!
-This post is in case I die before Pokemon is finished.
+This post was written after I was involved in a car accident and is just meant to be in case I die before Pokemon is finished.
 You can safely ignore it as a bit of morbid pre-morteming if new chapters of the story are still being published every month, or if there’s some super apologetic post explaining why I’ve missed an update.

 If you’re here and neither of those things are true… okay, you can panic a little.)